The

 In

-UK Film Council and the cinema industry worked together to create a
+the UK Film Council and the cinema industry worked together to create

 of these cinemas now screen subtitled and audio described shows regularly.